slpatrycja/pilot-excercise/README.md

 Currently, the contractor can remove a payment request which will be deleted permanently in both applications (again, for simplicity purposes).
 This could be handled better by adding a soft-delete feature or a `cancelled` state.

+7. Data scheme and encoding

+When dealing with messages shared across multiple services, it's beneficial to create message schemas so that both sides, producer and consumer know what kind of message to expect.
+In that case [protobuf](https://developers.google.com/protocol-buffers) could be beneficial, as it has following advantages:
+- binary message format that allows to specify a schema for the data
+- enables serializing of structured data in a forward and backward compatible way
+- it is simpler, faster and smaller in size than JSON